nhjjr/cbptools/docs/source/getting_started/setup.rst

 =====
 Setup
 =====
-The first step to creating a CBPtools project is to write a configuration file.
+The first step to creating a *CBPtools* project is to write a configuration file.
 This file contains the links to the :ref:`data set <ConfigurationInputData>` you intend to use, as well as the :ref:`parameters <ConfigurationParameters>` for the tasks that will process the data.

 Example Configuration
 =====================
 An example configuration file can be obtained using the `example` directive.
 This file will have a set of parameters in the proper format to use as a configuration file.
-Note that before use, the the values have to be changed to point to the input data.
+Note that before use, the values under the data key have to be changed to point to the input data and the number of clusters (n_clusters in the parameters) has to be defined.

 .. code-block:: bash

     cbptools example --get modality

 The `modality` argument should be replaced by the type of data you intend to give as input.
-Currently supported are `rsfmri` (:term:`rsfMRI`), `dmri` (:term:`dMRI`), or `connectivity`.
+Currently supported are `rsfmri` (:term:`rsfMRI`), `dmri` (:term:`dMRI`), and `connectivity`.
 A configuration file with default and placeholder settings will be created in the current working directory.

 Note that not all parameter fields are represented in this example configuration file.
 All available parameters fields are listed :ref:`here <ConfigurationParameters>`, and all available input data fields are listed :ref:`here <ConfigurationInputData>`.

+Alternatively, an example data set including configuration files is made available :ref:`here <ExampleData>`.

 Editing the Configuration File
 ==============================